outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - science: examine muons as a reflective surface for electrons to use, where artificial experiment conditions or other muons can interfere with planned reflection, leading to an imbalance in particle ratios that would occur with distributed/isolated particle pairs

   - add to bias error type structures: variable combinations/connections that should be disassociated

   - organize list of solution automation workflows